ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 - there are (at least) two packages for tree learning with R
   - `tree`
   - `rpart` .note[this might be a bit better]
-- most packages for doing supervised learning has two functions for learning and prediction:
+- most packages for doing supervised learning have two functions for learning and prediction:
   - packageName`()` for learning (e.g., `tree` or `rpart`)
   - `predict()` for prediction